ori-orion/orion_manipulation/README.md

 - [x] Fix collision map not generating in pick up action
 - [x] Test new pick up object action on AR bottle
 - [x] Added service to segment an opject given the rough location of it
+- [x] Create launch file to fire up the grasp synthesis
 - [ ] Test give object server
 - [ ] Create launch file to launch all manipulation server nodes
 - [ ] Check the axis conventention for image tf frames